 When Life Hurts

-Pain is something that none of us want but all of us do go through.
-When that happens, it is helpful to know that there are people who care.
-Going through difficulty?
+Pain is something that none of us want but all of us go through.
+When hurt happens, it is helpful to know that there are people who care.
+Going through hurts?
 Community, where we can get real and be cared for, helps us through difficulty.

 Pain in isolation is the most difficult pain to go through.
 When we can talk to others, and pray with others, encouragement and hope can begin to live.

-Dr. Cath Thorlakson is a psychologist and professor at Vanguard College and a member of North Pointe.
+Dr. Cath Thorlakson is a psychologist and professor at Vanguard College.
 She provides help in the areas of faith, depression, anxiety, and stress.
 Cath assists parents of children and youth with developmental struggles such as autism and ADHD.
 She helps those who are dealing with trauma to get back on their feet and find hope and direction again.
-See info below for a HOPE group Cath will be hosting at North Pointe.

 Cath Thorlakson’s Story

 As a child, I struggled with fitting into my family and believed that I was not lovable in any way.

 My parents did a good job as parents, especially considering the difficult lives that they grew up with.
 When I was just barely 10 years old, my younger sister and closest sibling was diagnosed with Leukemia.
 She died when I was 11 years old.
 After her death, my older siblings moved away and both parents went to full time work to pay off the costs incurred through her illness.